eamonwoortman/django-unity3d-example/README.md

 * Download and install Python 2.7
 * Download and install Python Tools for Visual Studio
 * Open the solution and either choose or set up a virtual environment(right-click Environments->Add virtual environment), name it 'django-unity'
+* Synchronize the database by right-clicking the project->Python->Django Sync DB...
 * Start debugging by pressing F5 or clicking the Play button